-Dec 2017: NOTE THAT THIS ROUTE IS CURRENTLY INACCESSIBLE DUE TO BRIDGE CLOSURES WITHIN THE BIG WOOD.
-NO ETA FOR COMPLETION OF REMEDIAL WORK
+Dec 2017: NOTE THAT PART OF THIS ROUTE IS CURRENTLY INACCESSIBLE DUE TO BRIDGE CLOSURES WITHIN THE BIG WOOD.
+NO ETA FOR COMPLETION OF REMEDIAL WORK.
+IT IS STILL POSSIBLE TO DO A SHORT WOODLAND WALK TO THE CLOSED BRIDGE THEN RETRACE YOUR STEPS – 1 MILE TOTAL

 This is an easy walk through (sometimes muddy) woodland and then onto minor roads before returning to the start through the village of Newmilns.
 Go in the month of May to experience the thousands of bluebells!